 In general, short-haired dogs with long noses (such as hound breeds) are better prepared to regulate their body temperature.
 Long-haired dogs, giant breeds, and flat-faced (brachycephalic) breeds often need extra help keeping cool.
 Animals with flat faces – such as Pugs, French Bulldogs, Boston Terriers, Pekingese, and Persian cats – are more susceptible to heat stroke because they cannot pant as effectively as other breeds.
 These pets should be kept in cool, air-conditioned spaces as much as possible.

 Other at-risk dogs may include: overweight pets, young puppies, senior dogs, pups with special medical needs, and highly active dogs who may over-exert themselves.
 You know your dog best, and what is "normal" for their behavior and health.
-When in doubt about any symptoms your dog is showing, or about prevention of heat stroke, always ask your veterinarian for advice specific to your dog.
+When in doubt about any symptoms your dog is showing, or about prevention of heat stroke, always ask your veterinarian for heat safety advice specific to your dog.